ripht/wroomba/README.md

 If you want to use this, please remember to set your wifi SSID and password during the menuconfig step under "Wifi SSID and PSK".

 ### Future updates
-I'm intending to add a POST method to send a play command plus a song.
+I'm intending to add a POST method to send a play command plus a song and a GET /dock to send it back to the dock.